Near Elkhorn City in Pike County, Kentucky — The American South (East South Central)

 Erected by Breaks Interstate Park.

 Location.
 37° 18.014′ N, 82° 19.301′ W. Marker is near Elkhorn City, Kentucky, in Pike County.
 Marker is on Patty Loveless Drive (Kentucky Route 80), on the right when traveling east.
-Touch for map.
 It is closer to the Virginia State Line than to Elkhorn City.
 There is a pull-off on Route 80 with parking signed for Russel Fork Overlook.
+Touch for map.
 Marker is in this post office area: Elkhorn City KY 41522, United States of America.
+Touch for directions.

 Also see . . .
 Wikipedia Entry for Breaks Interstate Park.
 “Breaks Interstate Park is a bi-state state park located in southeastern Kentucky and southwestern Virginia in the Jefferson National Forest at the northeastern terminus of Pine Mountain.
 It is administered by the states of Virginia and Kentucky and is one of several interstate parks in the United States.
 The Breaks, also referred as the ‘Grand Canyon of the South,’ is the deepest gorge east of the Mississippi River, through which the Russell Fork river and Clinchfield Railroad (now the CSX Transportation Kingsport Subdivision) run.
 It is accessed via Virginia State Route 80, between Haysi, Virginia and Elkhorn City, Kentucky, and passes through the community of Breaks, Virginia east of the park.
-American frontiersman (Submitted on November 16, 2015.)
+American frontiersman Daniel Boone is credited with being the first person of European descent to discover the Breaks, which he first saw in 1767.”
+(Submitted on November 16, 2015.)

 Categories. • Natural Features •